ERICK-ZABALA/AUTOMATING-A-NETWORK-INVENTORY-WITH-PYTHON/TESTING CONNECTIVITY.md

 TypeError: device is not connected, output must be provided.
 100%|█████████████████████████████████████████████████████████████████████████████████████████████████████████████████| 1/1 [00:00<00:00, 414.87it/s]
 ```
+# EXECUTABLE SCRIPT PYTHON

 + How to resolve this problem?

-  Well, the solution to this type of problem is with Python; Yes we need to create a script using Python.
+Well, the solution to this type of problem is with code in Python; Yes we need to create a script using Python.

 + Create a script in python and executable `chmod +x network_inventory.py`.

 ![image](https://user-images.githubusercontent.com/38144008/222495857-2ce07c78-d329-4326-8933-ac9f19b16f80.png)

 ```bash
 (inventory) [opc@jenkins-master AUTOMATING-A-NETWORK-INVENTORY-WITH-PYTHON]$ chmod +x network_inventory.py